-- 36. Staff and volunteers should understand that they are not making a diagnosis, only receiving concerns.
+- 37. Staff and volunteers should understand that they are not making a diagnosis, only receiving concerns.
 None of the signs listed previously may actually prove that a child is being abused and these indications should not be taken as proof.
-They may be indicators, which when put into context, provide justification for action. - 37.
+They may be indicators, which when put into context, provide justification for action. - 38.
 Emotional abuse is more than just the occasional criticism of a child.
-Abuse is a symptom of continued negative treatment, which ostracises or belittles a child.
-This is usually the result of extremes of inappropriate care by the parents and so very difficult to confront. - 38.
-ALL abuse is emotional abuse irrespective of whether or not it is accompanied by physical injury, sexual abuse or neglect. - 39.
-Peer on Peer abuse must be taken as seriously and be reported in the same manner.
+Abuse is a Symptom of continued negative treatment, which ostracises or belittles a child.
+This is usually the result of extremes of inappropriate care by the parents and so very difficult to confront. - 39.
+ALL abuse is emotional abuse irrespective of whether or not it is accompanied by Physical injury, sexual abuse or neglect. - 40.
+Child on child abuse must be taken as seriously and be reported in the same manner.